scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[44:8]** Because whatever is now is nothing, but that which shall be is very great.

-**[44:9]** For everything that is corruptible will pass away, and everything that dies will depart, and all the present time shall be forgotten, nor shall there be any remembrance of the present time, which is defiled with evils.
+**[44:9]** For everything that is corruptible will pass away, and everything that dies will depart, and all the present time will be forgotten, nor shall there be any remembrance of the present time, which is defiled with evils.

-**[44:10]** For that which runs now runs unto vanity, and that which prospers shall quickly fall and be humiliated.
+**[44:10]** For that which runs now runs unto vanity, and that which prospers will quickly fall and be humiliated.

-**[44:11]** For that which is to be shall be the object of desire, and on that which comes afterwards do we place hope; for it is a time that passes not away.
+**[44:11]** For that which is to be will be the object of desire, and on that which comes afterwards do we place our hope; for it is a time that passes not away.

 **[44:12]** And the hour comes which abides for ever, and the new world which does not turn to corruption those who depart to its blessedness, and has no mercy on those who depart to torment, and will not lead to perdition those who live in it.